scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

-f.
 Select Safety Incidents.
 Drag across all the objects in the query
     panel.
 Select Next.

 ![](.//media/image6.png)